 Rate your commitment

 A difference exists between interest and commitment.
 When you’re interested, you stick with activities and pursue projects within your comfort zone.
-If you’re committed, then you accept opportunities which challenge you’re current capabilities.
+If you’re committed, then you accept opportunities which challenge your current capabilities.

 Either category is acceptable; there’s no right or wrong answer.
-Take an honest assessment about where you stand regarding your business.
+Take an honest assessment about where you stand regarding your accounting practice.

-Some entrepreneurs state they are committed; however, their actions don’t support their claim.
+Some firm owners state they are committed; however, their actions don’t support their claim.
 Ever notice the person who agrees, but makes excuses?
 That person is actually interested rather than committed.

 Two forms of growth